 A new year means that it’s time for a fresh start.
 Make your credit health a priority by assessing your credit and determining where you can make improvements.
 Set an attainable goal for yourself with clear steps that you will take to achieve it.
 This resolution will be easier to stick to than your new workout schedule at the gym!

 By now, you likely know that late payments are harmful to your credit score.
 Your credit report details your payment history, which is visible to lenders when you apply for new lines of credit.
 If you miss a loan payment, the account could default immediately, doing even more damage to your credit.
 This year, strive to make all payments in full and on time.

 Set up automatic payments on any accounts that you can.
 Payments will be automatically withdrawn from your account, meaning you never run the risk of a forgotten bill.
 Take the time to set reminders so that all bills and due dates are accounted for.

-If you know that you won’t be able to make a loan payment on time, contact the lender before you default.
+If you know that you won’t be able to make a loan payment on time, contact the lender before the due date passes.
 The lender may allow you to defer payments until your financial situation improves.
 A deferment still appears on your credit report, but a deferment doesn’t reflect as negatively as a default.

 By the end of the year, your credit report will reflect that you’re a responsible borrower who consistently pays on time.